amitrajpurkar/sprboot_api_cktBrkr/src/main/docs/prompt_pad.md

 step 4:
 * describe a detailed step by step plan to change the mongodb database to use latest H2 in-memory database.
 Write this plan in Upgrade_H2_Plan.md file in root directory

+step 5:
+* using the repository classes and model, create controller endpoints for Product entity. create endpoints for list existing products, create new product, update existing product, delete existing product